-If it is necessary to refer an incident to the police, this will be done through dialling 101.
+If it is necessary to refer an incident to the police, this will be done through dialing 101 and making contact with our community support officers.

 Recording incidents

 All incidents of sharing of nudes and semi-nudes, and the decisions made in responding to them, will be recorded.
 The record-keeping arrangements set out in section 14 of this policy also apply to recording these incidents.